Educational Visits Policy 2024.docx

 Other Persons (including Children)

 It is known that, in some cases, arrangements are made for a member of staff or a volunteer to take with them other persons, including child/ren, who would not otherwise be one of the group taking part in the visit/activity.
 This situation would usually arise where an adult brings along their own child/ren, and possibly a friend.
-Roselyn House School and The RHISE Service does not endorse this practice, and KS Education Limited will not allow this to happen.
+Roselyn House School does not endorse this practice, and KS Education Limited will not allow this to happen.

 Volunteers may attend the trip/ activity but will be subject to DBS clearance and expected to have their own insurance arrangements.